SuperNOVAS v1.2

 typedef short(* novas_planet_provider_hp) (const double jd_tdb[2], enum novas_planet body, enum novas_origin origin, double *position, double *velocity)

-Provides the position and velocity of major planets (as well as the Sun, Moon, and Solar-system Barycenter position.
+Provides the position and velocity of major planets (as well as the Sun, Moon, Solar-system Barycenter, and other barycenters).
 This version provides positions and velocities at high precision (see NOVAS_FULL_PRECISION).

 Since this is a function that may be provided by existing custom user implementations, we keep the original argument types for compatibility, hence 'short' instead of the more informative enums).